epfl-lara/cs550/project/README.md

 To monitor fair division of work in your groups, we ask that each of you submit a teamwork statement on Moodle.

-The email should contain an estimate how much you and your teammates contributed to each of the labs and to the final project, with * next to your name, in the form of a table with percentages rounded down, e.g., with a perfect split:
+The statement should contain an estimate how much you and your teammates contributed to each of the labs and to the final project, with * next to your name, in the form of a table with percentages rounded down, e.g., with a perfect split: